How to display assistants

 This is how assistants look in “Classic top to bottom” layout.
 They may be positioned in a different way in other layouts.

-- SharePoint user profiles
+- Display assistants for SharePoint user profiles data source

-- SharePoint list
+- Display assistants for SharePoint list data source

 Display assistants for SharePoint user profiles data source

-By default, Org Chart uses the standard SharePoint “Assistant” user profile property to get information about the assistant of an employee.
+Org Chart uses the standard SharePoint “Assistant” user profile property to get information about the assistant of an employee.
 If you store information about assistants in a separate property, you can change this mapping here.